TerryV8/click-count/docs/scalability_web-app.md

   Normal  Started    9m    kubelet, centos-linux-slave-2.shared  Started container
 ```

-As you can see based on the described from the ouput above,
+As you can see based on the described from the output above,
 our pods where well distributed equally on the slave nodes of Kubernetes cluster.

 To check also,